GoldennDragonn/artifactory_gitlab-lab/README.md

         * gitlab.tar
         * httpd.tar
 2. cd to directory where you wish to store the data in
-3. untar jfrog.tar.gz to jfrog (`tar -xzf jfrog.tar.gz`)
-4. replace `<host>` in paramater RequestHeader with your host within setupfolder/httpd.conf
+3. replace `<host>` in paramater RequestHeader with your host within setupfolder/httpd.conf - for example
-5. replace OU and, CN and DNS in install.sh with your host and DNS
+4. replace OU and, CN and DNS in install.sh with your host and DNS
-6. run the following command:
+5. run the following command:
-    * `sudo ./install.sh <server>` (replace server with host name, for example *example.local*)
+    * `sudo ./install.sh <server>` (for example *artifactorygitlab*) # it will be used for docker compose
-7. wait 5 minutes until jfrog is up
+6. wait 5 minutes until jfrog is up
-8. check that artifactroy is working by going to `https://<server>`
+7. check that artifactroy is working by going to `https://<host>`
     * default user: admin
     * default password: password
-9. check that gitlab is working by going to `https://<server>:8443`
+8. check that gitlab is working by going to `https://<host>:8443`
     * default user: root
     * password: NotSecurePassword123!